ltriant/sidegate/README.md

 2. Files can be downloaded from any of the served directories
 3. Files can be uploaded into any of the served directories

-# What else does it do?

-1. It won't serve any files or folders that aren't world-readable.

 # Why?

 On several occasions my friends and I have wanted to share large files with each other, but we have run into at least one of the following issues: